-Challenges and Risks
+02. Challenges and Risks

-Embed the changes to Higher qualifications: There is a risk that Higher results will be affected next year as a result of new SQA Examination arrangements for Highers at S5 and S6.
-This will need to be mitigated through close monitoring of pupil progress in schools and work with Curriculum PT and SQA coordinators to gain intelligence of any issues around changes to coursework and the effect of increased exam content.

-Ensuring good financial management and real-time information to ensure spending is accurately forecast and monitored within the year at both school and central points.

-Further reduction in Devolved School Management (DSM) for schools which was implemented from April 2019 which will further reduce teacher numbers.
-This will impact on the choices for curricular options in Senior phase at Secondary schools and on absence cover.

-Ongoing low uptake of Music instruction which could mean further financial issues going forward for the education budget if as predicted we continue to have a shortfall in income.

-Reduction in central staff to ensure that schools are improving outcomes for learners and possible Inspection being graded poorer.

-Ensuring the reduction in Communities and LLE (now merged and called Communities and Lifelong Learning) still meets the statutory requirements of delivering an adequate and efficient service.

-Rate of demographic growth particularly in the early years and primary school rolls.
-Keep on track with the learning estate strategy across the council which is challenging due to less staff.

-Ongoing work to prepare for the implementation of 1140 hours by 2020: One of the major challenges of the expansion will be the recruitment and training of sufficient staff, by the Council and also across our partner providers, particularly as all other local authorities will be doing the same at the same time.
+- •Impact of the school closures on children and young people's progress and attainment. - •Impact of the school closures on young people's attainment in the senior phase and post-school destinations given the impact of the pandemic on the availability of post-school pathways. - •Ensuring good financial management and real-time information to ensure spending is accurately forecast and monitored within the year at both school and central points. - •Impact of school lcosures on progress with service improvement priorities and transformation project - •Planned further reduction in Devolved School Management (DSM) for schools which was implemented from April 2019 which will further reduce teacher numbers.
+This will impact on the choices for curricular options in Senior phase at Secondary schools and on absence cover. - •Impact of school closures on delivery of instrumental music service added to the ongoing low uptake of music instruction which could mean further financial issues going forward for the education budget as we continue to have a significant shortfall in income. - •Impact of instrumental music service efficiency target as an unachievable target for the service to achieve. - •Vacancy control within the central team to protect frontline services leading to less direct support to ensure that schools are improving outcomes for learners and possible weaker inspection outcomes. - •Ensuring the reduction in Communities and LLE (now merged and called Communities and Lifelong Learning) still meets the statutory requirements of delivering an adequate and efficient service. - •Rate of demographic growth particularly in the early years and primary school rolls.
+Keep on track with the learning estate strategy across the council which is challenging due to less staff. - •Ongoing work to re-start and prepare for the implementation of 1140 hours by 2020.
 The population projections used by Scottish Government differ from the populations projections used by the Council when submitting our financial forecast in 2017.
 Consequently, the Council will receive less funding from Scottish Government than was expected.
-Challenge will be to align delivery model with funding received.

-Full implementation of the new Education (Scotland) act 2015 including preparing primary schools for the full implementation of 25hrs and Gaelic provision; and the requirements of the NIF as new reporting measures come into force.

-The potential impact from Brexit could affect employability funding which supports elements of Education especially the third sector.
+Challenge will be to align delivery model with funding received limiting ability to flex the choice for parents. •The potential impact from Brexit could effect employability funding which supports elements of Education especially the third sector.